lesnata/eth-data-pipeline/README.md

 # eth-data-pipeline

-A data pipeline for enriching and summarizing ethereum token transfer data one day at a time.
+A data pipeline for enriching and summarizing ethereum token transfer data one day at a time powered by Infura API

 1. Summatizing data from the public BigQuery table `bigquery-public-data.crypto_ethereum.token_transfers`.
   - Count the number of transactions for each `token_address` and save top 100